keithrabb/Election_Analysis/README.md

 ## 3 Election Audit Summary
 ### Attention Election Commission

-  This script cany by used for any election by:
+  This script can by used for any election by:

     1 Making sure the .csv file is named the same or by modifying the script to read a different .csv file